mukulRajSharma/imdb_sqlite3_python3/README.md

 simple set of executables in python3 integrated with sqlite3 DB, working on an IMDb like database. (searching, ordering, grouping...)

 <b>./acting "actor's name"</b>

-  <i>This will give you the list of all the movies the actor has worked in.</i>
+  This will give you the list of all the movies the actor has worked in.

 <b>./title "sub-string of a title"</b>